Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: Second order

-Thus, the magnetic field's only effect is to rotate the Bloch wave functions since (as expected) the band energies remain unchanged up to second order, $\varepsilon_{n\v{k}}^{(1)} =\varepsilon_{n\v{k}}^{(2)}=0$.
-The introduction of $q$ allows us to replace the position operator matrix elements (which is singular in the Bloch basis) for k-space derivatives (in the tangent bundle to the BZ), while at the same time keeping both intra- and interband processes on equal footing.
+Thus, the magnetic field's only effect is to rotate the Bloch wave functions since (as expected from semiclassical dynamics) the band energies remain unchanged up to second order, $\varepsilon_{n\v{k}}^{(1)} =\varepsilon_{n\v{k}}^{(2)}=0$.
+The introduction of $q$ allows us to replace the position operator matrix elements (which is singular in the Bloch basis) for k-space derivatives (in the tangent bundle to the BZ) while time keeping both intra- and interband processes on equal footing.

 Another way to interpret (\ref{eq:metric_gab}) is to note that the diamagnetic part of the Hamiltonian